 Naturally, we can’t say that page speed doesn’t matter anymore.
-It was one of the most crucial SEO ranking factors in 2018, and it still is.
+It was one of the most crucial SEO ranking factors in 2018 and onwards, and it still is.

 Your average page loading time still has a huge effect on your bottom line because users don’t want to bother themselves with slow pages, and they will usually give up on them entirely unless they are quick to load.

 To understand how real this is, take Amazon, for example.
 They have stated before that just one second more in loading times can cost them $1.6 billion in sales annually.
 Bear in mind that this was some seven years ago.
 People are even less understanding of slow load times today.

 The recommendation is that your average load time is three seconds only, which is the same for mobile site as we previously mentioned.

 How to achieve better Google search results ranking?
 Woorank has a useful and short guide on how to optimize your page speed.